mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/security/serviceaccountdetail.md

 Create a secret `pxc/<secret-name>` with your service account `<service-account-id>` and private key specified `<private-key>.pem`.

-**Tip:** If you store your secret in a path that matches the service name, for example, service name and secret path are nifi, then only the service named NiFi can access it.
+**Tip:** If you store your secret in a path that matches the service name, for example, service name and secret path are percona-pxc-mysql, then only the service named percona-pxc-mysql can access it.

 ### Permissive